dfinity/portal/docs/developer-docs/integrations/sns/get-sns/local-testing.md

 #### 2. Install an NNS on your local testing environment.
 As a first step, you will bring up an NNS in your local testing environment.
-This will allow you to test the calls to NNS that are needed to initialize an SNS launch.
+This will allow you to test the calls to NNS that are needed to request an SNS launch.
 To do so, use your `dfx` identity `identityDevDfx` and the command as described 'here'. <!--TODO-CLI/dfx-Link: -->